 Mr. Rubin received his Juris Doctor from the University of Pennsylvania Law School and his Bachelor of Arts, cum laude, from Hobart College.
 Mr. Rubin is admitted to practice law in the State of New York.

-Nancy Dong is the Senior Vice President of Finance and Administration at Sapience Therapeutics.
+Nancy Dong is the Chief Administrative Officer and Controller at Sapience Therapeutics.
 Ms. Dong, MPPM, CMA, SPHR has over 25 years of experience in accounting, strategic planning, budgeting, forecasting, organization development, financial systems and controls.
-Prior to Sapience , she served as VP Finance & Administration at ContraFect Corporation (Nasdaq: CFRX) where she helped grow the company from startup to a public company.
+Prior to Sapience, she served as VP Finance & Administration at ContraFect Corporation (Nasdaq: CFRX) where she helped grow the company from startup to a public company.
 Ms. Dong served as VP Finance & Administration at DCM, Inc. a teleservices firm supporting the performing arts and also held the positions of COO/CFO at Semaphore, a financial management software development firm.
 Ms. Dong started her career as a management consultant at Ernst & Young.